KoalaPlot/koalaplot.github.io/content/en/docs/legends/_index.md

 ![Chart layout](ChartLayout1.png)
 {{% /example %}}

+{{% alert title="Caution" color="warning" %}}
-Note that charts by default will expand to fill all horizontal and/or vertical space available, and so if placed within a scrollable container must have a modifier applied that will limit their size.
+By default charts will expand to fill all horizontal and/or vertical space available, and so if placed within a scrollable container must have a modifier applied that will limit their size.
+{{% /alert %}}

 ## Legends